Lucy Etherington

 • Clarity on how the past impacts the present

-• Methods and exercises to help manage overwhelming emotions, worries and fears
+• Ideas to help manage overwhelming emotions, worries and fears

-• Tools and exercises to help with anxiety, panic attacks and flashbacks
+• Tools and deeper understanding for anxiety, panic attacks and flashbacks

 • A place where you can begin to understand how your mind works and what you need move forward

-In integrative counselling, instead of using one theory (such as CBT), I draw from a variety of different theories and approaches and adapt them to each client.
-Though listening deeply and giving you the space to explore your problems, I may suggest theories or offer an approach that I feel might offer a new perspective and help you gain greater clarity.
+Through listening deeply and giving you the space to explore your problems, I may suggest theories or approaches that could offer a new perspective and help you gain greater insight.

 Training, qualifications & experience

-I hold a Diploma and BSc (Hons) in Integrative Psychotherapeutic Counselling, a BA (Hons) in English and Drama, and am a freelance journalist.
-I am an accredited member of the UKCP.
+I hold a Diploma and BSc (Hons) in Integrative Psychotherapeutic Counselling, a Diploma in Hypnotherapy, a BA (Hons) in English and Drama, and a Diploma in therapeutic writing.
+I am an accredited member of the UKCP and uphold their values and ethics.

 I have specialised in trauma for over ten years and am a counsellor at the Rowan Project, part of the Daisy Programme, working with clients who have experienced sexual and domestic abuse.
 Trauma comes in many guises, from loss or abuse, to witnessing or being involved in a shocking or frightening experience.
 It is also a rich source for the latest research and discoveries in counselling theory and neuroscience.